What to consider when choosing a registered office?

-- It must be in the UK
+- If your company was formed in the UK, this address must be in the UK

-- It is on the public register
+- This address will be on the public register